grab-a-byte/blog/src/12-int-parser-challenge.md

 | 1     | 2      | 10         | 20        |
 | 2     | 3      | 100        | 300       |

-Immedaitely we see that our 300 is higher than the actual number we are trying to get (123) so this clearly isn't right.
+Immediately we see that our 300 is higher than the actual number we are trying to get (123) so this clearly isn't right.
 Have a think about how this could be changed to be correct before reading the next part.

 The answer is to reverse our numbers before indexing them, doing so results in the following: